AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

     Days_Until_Depletion DESC;

- --B. PRODUCT PERFORMANCE: Analyzes product sales, profitability, and market trends to guide product strategy.
+ -- B. PRODUCT PERFORMANCE: Analyzes product sales, profitability, and market trends to guide product strategy.

 -- 5. Which products are the top 5 sellers by quantity?
 -- Highlights popular products to ensure adequate stock and promote high-demand items.